 This is one area that Forney is particularly strong in.
 We offer everything from entry level welding machines to light industrial machines, torches, plasma cutters, and filler metals.
 The following are some recommendations:

-Plasma Cutter: I would recommend the 325P Plasma cutter which is good for cutting thinner material up to about 3/8" of an inch.
-Artists often like to cut out intricate metal shapes, this is a good choice that provides a better quality cut than an oxy-acetylene torch.
+- Plasma Cutter: We would recommend the 325P Plasma cutter which is good for cutting thinner material up to about 3/8" of an inch.
+Artists often like to cut out intricate metal shapes - this is a good choice that provides a better quality cut than an oxy-acetylene torch.
 With this plasma cutter, you do need a compressor to supply the air flow.
 The compressor should have a filter in place to eliminate moisture and contaminants from entering the plasma cutter.
 This machine is very easy to use.

-Filler Metals: Most artists are working with steel or stainless steel.
-For steel MIG, I would recommend ER70S-6 MIG wire with a 90/10 shielding gas.
-For steel stick electrodes, I would recommend either E6013 or E7014 electrodes in the 3/32 & 1/8" diameters.
+- Filler Metals: Most artists are working with steel or stainless steel.
+For steel MIG, we would recommend ER70S-6 MIG wire with a 90/10 shielding gas.
+For steel stick electrodes, we would recommend either E6013 or E7014 electrodes in the 3/32 & 1/8" diameters.
 This leaves a nice looking welding bead and they are easy to use.
 For stainless steel, a ER308L MIG wire or E308L stick electrode is appropriate for most applications.

 Q-186: How do I set up the TIG option without a foot pedal and switch control?

 Our TIG torch has an on/off switch that connects to the amphenol connection.
 It is a 17FV so it has a flex head and valve.
 If you use a foot pedal you do not need a trigger torch.

 Q-187: Is the Forney ITEM# 85363, argon/co2 regulator compatible with Hobart?